-I am an Assistant Professor at the Dept. of Economics, National University of Singapore (joint appointment with Yale-NUS College as an Assistant Professor in the Division of Social Sciences).
+I am an Assistant Professor at the Dept. of Economics, National University of Singapore (joint appointment with Yale-NUS College - Division of Social Sciences).
 I received my PhD from Bocconi University in Milan.
-I also hold a bachelor's degree in Economics from University of Indonesia, and master's degrees from The National University of Singapor's Lee Kuan Yew School of Public Policy and The London School of Economics.
+I also hold a bachelor's degree from University of Indonesia, and master's degrees from The National University of Singapor's Lee Kuan Yew School of Public Policy and The London School of Economics.

 Thanks for visiting!